 - Red flowers throughout most of the growing season

-- Tough climber that’s well behaved
+- A tough vine that’s well behaved

 - Twinning habit, growing 10 to 20 ft.

-- Fast growing in rich soil
+- Fast-growing in rich soil

 - In gardens that only receive light frosts, leaves stay evergreen